Detecting Structural Shifts in Multivariate Hawkes Processes with Fr\'echet Statistics: Fréchet Statistics Based Change Point Detection

 \subsection{Dynamic Causal Network}

+Our method employs a dynamic signed causal network framework with edges that can have either positive or negative weights.
+We calculate the node degree by summing the absolute values of the weights on the incoming edges.
+This degree information is incorporated into the degree matrix, which is crucial in calculating the signed Laplacian for the computation of Fréchet statistics in Section \ref{subsec:metric of graph}.

+A causal network is a directed graph where $a_{ij}$ of its weighted adjacency matrix $A$ indicates node $j$'s influence on node $i$, with negative weights for inhibitory influences.
 A dynamic causal network is a sequence of graph snapshots $G^{(1)}, G^{(2)}, \cdots$, where each snapshot $G^{(t)} = (V^{(t)}, E^{(t)})$ represents the causal network observed at time $t$.
-To ensure that all graph snapshots have the same set of vertices, we require that $V^{(1)}=V^{(2)} =\cdots= V$, meaning that the multivariate Hawkes process arises from a fixed set of subjects.
+We require that $V^{(1)}=V^{(2)} =\cdots= V$, meaning that the multivariate Hawkes process has a fixed set of components.

 To construct a snapshot of the causal network, we use a sliding window approach.
-Specifically, we estimate the kernel matrix $\hat{H}$ from a sliding window of the multivariate Hawkes process and take the symmetric part, $A= (\hat{H} + \hat{H}^T)/2$, as the adjacency matrix for the snapshot of the causal network\footnote{In our numerical experiments presented in Section \ref{sec: empirical}, we demonstrate that the antisymmetric part of $\hat{H}$, i.e., $(\hat{H} - \hat{H}^T)/2$, is negligible and can be ignored.}.
-Each element $a_{ij}$ in $A$ represents the weight of the edge from node $i$ to node $j$. $a_{ij} > 0$ denotes a positive edge, and $a_{ij} < 0$ denotes a negative edge.
+Specifically, we estimate the kernel matrix $\hat{H}$ from a sliding window of the multivariate Hawkes process and take the symmetric part, $A= (\hat{H} + \hat{H}^T)/2$, as the adjacency matrix for the snapshot of the causal network\footnote{In experiments presented in Section \ref{sec: empirical}, we demonstrate that the antisymmetric part of $\hat{H}$, i.e., $(\hat{H} - \hat{H}^T)/2$, is negligible.}.
+Denote $A^{(t)}$ as the adjacency matrix of the causal network during the $t$-th sliding window.
+The signed Laplacian $\Bar{L}^{(t)}$ is defined as $\Bar{L}^{(t)} = \Bar{D}^{(t)} - A^{(t)}$, where $\Bar{D}^{(t)}$ is the diagonal degree matrix given by $\Bar{d}^{(t)}_{ii} = \sum\limits_{j=1}^{m} |a^{(t)}_{ij}|$, that is, the diagonal entries are the unsigned degree of each node.